 Featured Program: Douglass in DC - National PLEN Programs

 In coordination with the national PLEN program in Washington, D.C., Douglass in DC creates opportunities for students to attend seminars in D.C. with women students from across the country.
 These seminars are a way of introducing students to the variety of paths one may take within the vast public policy arena.
 Students hear from extraordinary women in leadership positions in fields such as law, business, non-profit advocacy, science & technology, and international relations.
-Students build their network, leadership experience, and resumes as they connect and learn from these incredible mentors
+Students build their network, leadership experience, and resumes as they connect and learn from highly successful professionals.

 Douglass Students in front of the US Supreme Court Building at the Women, Law & Legal Advocacy Seminar